 The next logical step after checking the channel rates is to investigate the rule rates.
-The rule rates are returned with the option $-\mathbf{r}$.
+The rule rates are returned with the option -r.
 This option takes as an optional argument the rule number (starting at zero).
 If no argument is given, all rules will be displayed.
-By default, the sum of the event rates in each rule is shown, as well as for each component within the rule.
-Each rule is preceeded by a line with the same rule name as in the file.
+By default, the signal and background rates in each rule are shown separately, together with their decomposition into the different contributing channels.
+Each rule is preceded by a line with the same rule name as in the file.

-It is also possible for rules to switch off one detector effect after the other - with the limitation that rules only make sense after the energy resolution function has been applied to each channel.
+Also for the rules, it is possible to switch off one detector effect after the other - with the limitation that rules only make sense after the energy resolution function has been applied to each channel.
 Therefore, it is not possible to use -b together with -r, or to switch off any pre-smearing efficiencies or backgrounds.
 One can, however, switch off the post-smearing efficiencies (-f) and the post-smearing backgrounds (-g) for each channel.
 Since the definition of a rule also contains so-called "coefficients", it is possible to switch them off with -i.
-This options also deactivates any setting of @backgroundcenter.